All Products

 • The MGR mode cannot be used for RDS clusters that contain X-Engine tables.

 You can execute the following SQL statement to check whether an X-Engine table exists in your RDS cluster.
-A query result of 0 indicates that no X-Engine table exists in the RDS cluster.
+If the value 0 is returned, no X-Engine table exists in the RDS cluster.

 SELECT